 When using a dual touch screens on ubuntu, the touch may not be mapped correctly to the monitor and it may span both screens as input and only 1 monitor as an output.
-Or simply touching any of them will result in having the input on the same screen (Relatively).

 So, In order to apply a fix for this issue, The touch input should be mapped to the correct monitor

-We may use 2 linux apps to list this info.
-1. xinput is used for listing the input devices 2. xrandr is used to show/set the size, orientation and/or reflection of the outputs for a screen.
+2. xrandr is used to show/set the size, orientation and/or reflection of the outputs for a screen.
 It can also set the screen size.

 A very simple script that uses ipcalc capabilities to parse a list of IPs or networks an outputs a list of readable Network IDs with their subnet masks.